 Second, you’ll need to clean it every day — no exceptions.
-You can brush it gently with a soft-bristled toothbrush and whatever toothpaste you have.
-You can also let it soak in a denture cleaner a couple times per week.
+You can brush it gently with a soft-bristled toothbrush and water.
+You can also let it soak in a cleaning solution a couple times per week.
 However, don’t soak it in mouthwash as that can wear away the joints that hold the retainer together.

 Hawley Retainer vs. Essix

 So how do Hawley retainers match up against Essix retainers?
 Essix retainers are the clear plastic devices that snap over the teeth.
 They can be worn after braces or as an alternative to braces.

 According to a study by Hichens (2007) using 330 patients, people who wore Essix retainers were slightly more likely to wear them as instructed.
 Is this because of comfort?
 We can’t say for sure.
 Both groups — those who wore a Hawley retainer and those who wore an Essix retainer — had a similar number of reportings of discomfort.

 But more patients who wore a Hawley retainer were more embarrassed to wear them.
 The main reason was because of how they look (the wire that runs across the front of the teeth) and because it made it more difficult to speak.